-Companies can embed bridge solutions across business units (e.g. HR, Operations, CSR, etc.) to create a stronger sense of engagement and accountability within the company.
+Companies can embed bridge solutions across business units (e.g. HR, operations, Corporate Citizenship, etc.) to create a stronger sense of engagement and accountability within the company.

-Bridge solutions can be organized into four categories aligned with traditional elements of corporate talent strategy:
+Bridge solutions can be organised into four categories aligned with traditional elements of corporate talent strategy: